 Control classifiers involve training new classifiers based on data where the labels are randomized and correspond deterministically to word type, ideally leading to chance performance.
 Following \citet{Hewitt_Liang_2019}, who deterministically assign each word a POS tag for their probing experiments, we assign a random positive or negative label deterministically based on the first noun word type in the construction.
 The performance of these control classifiers should be near chance, in the absence of any spurious correlations which allow the classifier to solve the task given arbitrary labels.

 We provide an additional, non-contextual baseline by training a linear classifier on GloVe embeddings for the nouns in the construction as input.
 It is well known that the NPN construction is biased towards certain lexical types of nouns, such as temporal phrases and body parts \citep{Jackendoff_2008}.
 Thus, we expect that a classifier trained on the static embedding of the noun alone will achieve nontrivial performance.
-We argue that if a BERT-based classifier substantially outperforms this baseline, the difference is in performance is an indication of nontrivial contextual understanding of the construction as a whole, beyond the lexical semantics of the present nouns.
+We argue that if a BERT-based classifier substantially outperforms this baseline, the difference in performance is an indication of nontrivial contextual understanding of the construction as a whole, beyond the lexical semantics of the present nouns.

-We train a separate probe based on embeddings from each layer of BERT and track performance across layers.
+Following previous probing work which tracks performance layer by layer \citet{Liu_Gardner_Belinkov_Peters_Smith_2019,Weissweiler_Hofmann_Köksal_Schütze_2022}, we train a separate probe based on embeddings from each layer of BERT and track performance across layers.
 We use the BERT-base-cased model, available through the Huggingface transformers library \citep{Wolf_Debut_Sanh_Chaumond_Delangue_Moi_Cistac_Rault_Louf_Funtowicz_et_al._2020}, and choose logistic regression as our linear classification architecture.\footnote{We take the embedding of ``to'' as the input into the classifier, as some past work has considered it the ``head'' of the overall construction \citep{Jackendoff_2008}.} For all experiments and data settings, we run probes with 5 random seeds and report the average results.